itzelgil/themoviedb-app/README.md

 **Overview**

-This app was created for practice, it pulls data from [The Movie DB API] (https://developers.themoviedb.org/3)
+This app was created for practice, it pulls data from The Movie DB API --> https://developers.themoviedb.org/3

 **Features**